Tox-Archive/Tox-OSX/README.md

 - DESIGNER: <del>Make voice call</del>
 - DESIGNER: <del>Make the text status under the username and surround the avatar by status color</del>
 - DESIGNER: <del>Make conversations tab</del>
+- DEVELOPER: Replicate the design at the perfection (PSD are not available yet but any developers can contact pwnsdx if you want it)
+- DEVELOPER: Implement & Follow the [Tox SNS](https://github.com/Tox/Tox-STS/blob/master/STS.md)

 Contributing
 ------------